Back to iRobot Guides

 Test with Direct Placement

 Manually place the Roomba on the Home Base ensuring it is centered and the front contacts are directly touching the base charging strips.
 If it charges when manually placed but not when auto-docking the dock sensors or Roomba IR receiver may need cleaning.
-Gently push the Roomba forward and back while on the dock to ensure solid contact.
+Gently push the Roomba forward and back while on the dock to make sure solid contact.

 5